 Dread Daze’s band members are an international soup mix from around the world giving them a unique reggae flavor.
-Najashi who hails from Jamaica contributes the earthy dancehall beats that gets the audience moving.
+Najashi who hails from Jamaica contributes the earthy dancehall beats that get the audience moving.
 Brian, born in Belfast brings his Irish roots and salty vocals to his passionate lyrics.
-This collaboration has produced reggae that is rock influenced, modern, yet old school in its delivery style.
+This collaboration has produced reggae that is a rock-influenced, modern, yet old school in its delivery style.
 It’s all about the music.
 The band refrains from gimmicks and instead uses its artistic talents to pull the audience into their world vision.

 Booking : email@example.com